 The majority of young people in Stockton-on-Tees do not misuse drugs or alcohol.
 For those who do struggle with drugs or alcohol, Change Grow Live provide expert support for young people under the age of 18 in Stockton-on-Tees.
-The service offer friendly, non judgemental advice and support.
+The service offers friendly, non judgemental advice and support.

 Change Grow Live: Friendly, confidential and expert support for young people suffering from drug and/or alcohol problems is provided by CGL in Stockton-on-Tees.